 Induction Cooktop vs. Electric

-When it comes to induction cooktops, everything you need to know rides on understanding comparisons.
+What are induction cooktops like versus electric cooktops?
+Everything you need to know rides on understanding comparisons.
 Let’s look at induction cooktop vs electric for a minute.
 You can think of induction as an extension of electric, as it requires electricity to operate.
 The difference is, the heat source is hidden on a smooth-top surface that requires cookware containing iron to allow the transfer of heat using electromagnetism.

 Pros and Cons